danielmtowe/ngare98-4/README.md

 # How to install NVIDIA on Ubuntu 20.04 (enablling GPU)

-First we find out what type of graphics card is attached to your system using the lshw command
+First lets find out what type of graphics card is attached to our system using the "lshw" command

 - sudo lshw -C display

 ## Install Nvidia Driver
-We can install the Nvidia drivers in multiple ways and from different sources.
+Nvidia drivers can be installed in multiple ways and from different sources.

 1. Graphical Installation
 2. Install Nvidia drivers from Ubuntu repository
   - ubuntu-drivers command
   - apt command
 3. Install Nvidia drivers from PPA
 4. Install Nvidia drivers from Official site